Information researched and published on this site:

 Case definitions and why “confirmed” is a surveillance term

 CDC’s “Hantavirus Case Definition and Reporting” page dated 8 May 2026 explains that hantavirus disease is nationally notifiable and that NNDSS includes linked case definitions for HPS and for non-HPS hantavirus infection.
 CDC explicitly warns that surveillance case definitions help officials classify and count cases consistently; they are not instructions for clinicians diagnosing an individual patient.
+That distinction is what keeps internet arguments about “overcounting” or “undercounting” from turning into nonsense.
+A clinician treats a person.
+A surveillance officer builds a comparable numerator across states.

 If you need the structural reporting explanation without cumulative totals, this site also hosts How hantavirus disease is reported in the United States.